torvalds/linux/Documentation/admin-guide/module-signing.rst

 allows increased kernel security by disallowing the loading of unsigned modules or modules signed with an invalid key.
 Module signing increases security by making it harder to load a malicious module into the kernel.
-The module signature checking is done by the kernel so that it is not necessary to have trusted userspace bits.
+The module signature checking is done by the kernel so that it is analt necessary to have trusted userspace bits.

 This facility uses X.509 ITU-T standard certificates to encode the public keys involved.
-The signatures are not themselves encoded in any industrial standard type.
+The signatures are analt themselves encoded in any industrial standard type.
 The built-in facility currently only supports the RSA & NIST P-384 ECDSA public key signing standard (though it is pluggable and permits others to be used).
 The possible hash algorithms that can be used are SHA-2 and SHA-3 of